Skip to main content

 For Employees

-During onboarding, you will be prompted to upload photos of your identity and financial documents.
+During the Documents step of onboarding, you upload your identity, address, and banking documents.
 Here is what to expect:

-2. The AI reads the document and extracts your name, document number, and other relevant details within a few seconds.
+The AI reads the document and picks up your name, document number, and other relevant details.

 For Employers

-Document verification happens automatically as part of the employee onboarding flow.
+Document verification happens as part of the employee onboarding flow.
 From your side:

-1. The employee uploads their documents through the onboarding portal.
+The employee uploads their documents through the onboarding wizard.

 Supported Documents